dustinpfister/blog_posts/_posts/js-javascript-undefined.md

 layout: post
 categories: js
 id: 368
-updated: 2020-07-02 17:45:28
+updated: 2020-11-13 09:36:07
-version: 1.21
+version: 1.22
 ---

 In [javaScript undefined](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined) is a value that comes up often.
 For one thing the undefined value is the default value for variables that are declared, but do not have any value assigned to them.

-If I attempt to access an object property value that is not there the result is undefined.
+In addition if I attempt to access an object property value that is not there, then the result is undefined.
+If I attempt to call an object property that I expect is a function, but turns out to be undefined, that can result in an Error that is the result of calling undefined.
+This can often be the case when I choose to go with function expressions rather than declarations.

 When working with functions a value of undefined is what is returned by a function by default unless something else is returned by using the return keyword.
+This might be a good thing in some cases as undefined will evaluate to false, so when  it comes to functions that return a boolean value it might not always present a problem.
+Still it might be a good idea to have the function return false anyway.

 There is also the undefined keyword that can be used to intentionally set a variable to undefined, and can also be used in expressions.
-In addition if I call a function that was defined with a function expression rather thn a declaration before it has been assigned to the variable that I am calling the function off of, that can result in me calling undefined which will result in an error.
+This is often used as a way to test for undefined by combining the undefined keyword with an identity operator and a value that is to be tested.

-So chances are if you have been fiddling with javaScript for at least a little while, chances are you have come across undefined a few times all ready.In this post I will be outlining some examples that point out some things that a javaScript developer should be aware of when it comes to undefined in javaScript.
+So chances are if you have been fiddling with javaScript for at least a little while, chances are you have come across undefined a few times all ready.
+However there is much to be aware of when it comes to this value in javaScript.
+In this post I will be outlining some examples that point out some things that a javaScript developer should be aware of when it comes to undefined in javaScript.

 <!-- more -->